omallz/PasswordGenerator/README.md

 ## Final Thoughts

 I found this to be quite a step up from previous assignments overall.
+I believe I have a bit of burn out from working in the same industry and need to find a way to refocus before the next assignment.

 ## Credits